Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/EBay laptops.png)   Figure 2: Class diagram of application.

 Only important attributes and methods of classes are shown.
-The Laptop class is a domain class and it is used by most of the classes in project, which is not shown in plot because of clearer view of application structure.
+The Laptop class is a domain class and it is used by most of the classes in project, which is not shown in figure because of clearer view of application structure.
 *Application is written in JAVA, using NetBeans IDE.
 Application is using DOM4J library for manipulation with XML.*

 #<a name="dcas"></a> Data cleaning and attribute selection